 1. 4 Causes of Cracks in a Fireplace.

-Even the slightest flaws in a chimney may allow rain, snow, and ice to enter, causing leaks.
+- Precipitation: Even the slightest flaws in a chimney may allow rain, snow, and ice to enter, causing leaks.
 In this case, the brickwork would gradually deteriorate and lead to wider fractures in the fireplace as a result of the repeated freeze-thaw cycles.
-Get in touch with a professional for gas fireplace repair in Fairfax, VA.
+Get in touch with our professional for gas fireplace repair in Fairfax, VA.

-The whole chimney can move as a result of the movement of any type, particularly from natural disasters like earthquakes and tornadoes.
+- Movement: The whole chimney can move as a result, particularly from natural disasters like earthquakes and tornadoes.
 Cracks may appear in and around the fireplace if the foundation at the base of the construction is too fragile to withstand little movements.

 2. Why is it Vital to Repair a Crack in a Fireplace Right Away?